 Obviously, yes!
 CBD wouldn’t be growing in popularity day by day if it didn’t have something great to offer.
-But what are some of the benefits of CBD?
-What can it do for you if it does not contain THC and therefore does not have any sort of psycho active effect?
+But what are some of the effects of CBD?
+What can it do for you if it does not contain THC and therefore does not have any sort of psychoactive effect?

-The benefits of CBD are surprising many people.
-Prior to our modern times, people would simply smoke marijuana and experience all the benefits it had to offer, especially getting high.
+The effects of CBD are surprising to many people.
+Prior to our modern times, people would simply smoke marijuana and experience all the effects it had to offer, especially getting high.
 As our society progressed, however, we developed new ways of doing things and extraction methods we would not have known how to use before.

 These days, we understand that the marijuana plant contains more than a hundred different cannabinoids.
 These chemicals are what make up the marijuana family of plants and give the green its different effects.
 However, not all of these cannabinoids do the same thing or produce the same effect.

 For example, the cannabinoid THC will get you high.
-It has a psycho active effect.
-The cannabinoid CBD, on the other hand, offers many of the same therapeutic benefits but without the high.
+It has a psychoactive effect.
+The cannabinoid CBD, on the other hand, offers many of the same therapeutic effects but without the high.
 In other words, we can now isolate different cannabinoids in the cannabis plant, which enables us to extract it by itself for specific use cases and purposes.

 That’s where CBD comes in.
-In fact, growers have begun to specifically cultivate strains of the hemp plant to contain 0 THC, but a high amount of CBD.
+In fact, growers have begun to specifically cultivate strains of the hemp plant to contain zero detectable levels of THC, but a high amount of CBD.
 Then, consumers can benefit from what CBD has to offer but won’t worry about the high that comes with it.

-So what are some of the benefits of CBD and the CBD effects that people are so excited about?
-For one, CBD offers the same properties people turn to marijuana for — like chilling out, feeling more uplifted, and the like — but won’t take away from you by putting you out of your mind.
+So what are some of the effects of CBD and the CBD effects that people are so excited about?
+For one, CBD offers the same properties people turn to marijuana for – like chilling out, feeling more uplifted.
+And the like – but won’t take away from you by putting you out of your mind.